tessnorris/simple-fsharp/README.md

 ![SimpleFSharp logo](assets/logo.png)

-Aimple independent implementation of F#, including a compiler (sfsc) and a REPL (sfsi).
+Simple independent implementation of F#, including a compiler (sfsc) and a REPL (sfsi).
 Currently uses NativeAOT to build standalone native binaries with no dependencies on dotnet runtime.

 Currently implements only a portion of the F# language, but the goal is to expand this over time.